 - Impairment from the use of alcohol or drugs

-To receive a free case evaluation from a knowledgeable and experienced malpractice attorney, contact the Virginia, Maryland and Washington, D.C. medical malpractice lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. today.
+To receive a free case evaluation from a knowledgeable and experienced malpractice attorney, contact the Maryland medical malpractice lawyers at Koonz, McKenney, Johnson & DePaolis L.L.P. today.